Used Car Buying Guides

 • Odometer rollbacks

-• Curbers (unlicensed sellers posing as private owners)
+• Curbers (unlicensed sellers)

-• Flood-damaged imports
+• Flood-damaged or imported vehicles

 • Undisclosed major accidents